pengli09/str2vec/readme.md

 #str2vec

+This work was done while Peng Li was a Ph.D. student of Tsinghua University.

 str2vec is a toolkit for computing vector-space representations for variable-length phrases using recursive autoencoders (RAE).
 In this document, we demostrate